arx/ArxBuild/README.md

 ## Generate build reports

-Initialize the git repository containing the project to be tested (location can be configured in 'config').
+Initialize the git repository containing the project to be tested (location can be configured in `config`).

 `$ git clone git://github.com/lubosz/ArxFatalis.git repo`